U.S. industry touts 'drone' promise as public debate flares

 DRONE MAKERS EYE CIVILIAN MARKET

-Northrop Grumman Corp, which builds the high-flying Global Hawk spy plane and the Fire Scout unmanned helicopter, Boeing Co, and other drone makers are counting on civil and foreign sales for continued growth in the unmanned plane segment as U.S. defense spending starts to decline.
+Northrop Grumman Corp (NOC.N), which builds the high-flying Global Hawk spy plane and the Fire Scout unmanned helicopter, Boeing Co (BA.N), and other drone makers are counting on civil and foreign sales for continued growth in the unmanned plane segment as U.S. defense spending starts to decline.

 Dennis Muilenburg, president of Boeing's defense division, which builds the smaller Scan Eagle unmanned system but has also developed a high-altitude drone, told analysts on Wednesday that his company saw unmanned systems as a growth area.